 My being a generalist is partially aptitude (I learn fast so I can pick up new ideas quickly, and I have enough mental models that adding more is easy), partially limitations (I don’t have the focus necessary to dive deep into a subject for five years, as I found when I tried to be a grad student), and partially interest (I like talking about everything).
 The phrase “Unrepentant Generalist” is a reminder to myself to glory in rejecting specialization, and to explore where this generalist path leads.
 I use this blog to help trace that path, recording my thoughts on everything from cognition to community to conversation to design to management to media to philosophy to politics to stories.

-I then joined Signature BioScience, a highly interdisciplinary startup developing new instrumentation for drug discovery.
+After a couple years of software consulting, I joined Signature BioScience, a highly interdisciplinary startup developing new instrumentation for drug discovery.
 Working there gave me a unique insight into the dynamics of an organization, as the software I developed had to reflect the interests of everybody from engineers to testers to biologists to physicists to managers.
-I eventually grew into a “union foreman” role, representing the interests of employees to the management team, as I had worked with all factions of the company and understood their issues.
+I eventually grew into a “union foreman” role, representing the interests of employees to the management team, as I worked with all factions of the company and understood their issues.
 And I began to see my value to Signature was not my specialized software expertise – it was my ability as a generalist to meld different viewpoints into a coherent synthesis that happened to be expressed in software.

 With this in mind, I moved to New York in 2006 to join a Software Management Training Program at Fog Creek Software, and concurrently completed a M.S. in Technology Management at Columbia University, a degree that is similar to an MBA but with a focus on using technology strategically to serve the business.